mathcamp/fiberglass/README.md

 u.name = "Brandon"
 ```

-If you want to save custom a custom data type, you just have to provide a way to serialize it to SharedPreferences
+If you want to save custom a custom data type, you just have to write-to and read-from SharedPreferences

 ```kotlin
 private object DateGetterSetter {